gearglow/ReptiliaWithATwist/The List.md

 The girls gasped.
 "Are you saying I can get away with murder?"
 Elysia asked.

 "Well," Mr. Tonks said hesitantly.
-"Maybe not _murder,_ as such, but anything short?
+"I would hope not _murder,_ as such, but anything short?
 Almost certainly."

 "Well _that's_ food for thought," Hermione said.